ecfm/CMU-MultimodalSDK/README.md

 ### 3.1 Installation

-To start using this toolkit, simply clone this repository.
+To start using this toolkit, clone this repository.

 ```bash
 git clone git@github.com:A2Zadeh/CMU-MultimodalDataSDK.git
 ```

 Then add the cloned folder to your `$PYTHONPATH` environment variable.
-For example you can do so by adding the following line (replace the path with your actual path of course) to your `~/.bashrc` file.
+For example, you can do so by adding the following line (replace the path with your actual path of course) to your `~/.bashrc` file.

 ```bash
 export PYTHONPATH="/path/to/cloned/directory/CMU-MultimodalDataSDK:$PYTHONPATH"